RM1213-ARM/LAB2-Trading-Lab/network/network-design.md

 This section describes how the application request (e.g. `GET /api/trades`) traverses the network infrastructure.

 1. User connects to the Web Server (Nginx)
-2. Nginx sends API request to Router VM (Default Gateway)
+2. Nginx sends API request to Router (default gateway)
 3. Router forwards request to API Server
 4. API Server processes the request
 5. API Server sends database query via the Router